-Some wellness plans cover spaying and neutering costs.
-If you’ve adopted a pet and they haven’t been spayed or neutered, you should consider signing up for a wellness plan as soon as possible so you can get the procedure covered.
+Some wellness plans cover spay and neuter costs.
+If you’ve adopted a pet and they haven’t been fixed yet, you should consider signing up for a wellness plan as soon as possible so you can get the procedure covered.

 A urinalysis is a routine test that analyzes the chemical makeup of your pet’s urine.
 It’s typically used to determine the overall health of your pet’s kidneys and urinary system, although your veterinarian may require a urinalysis to detect other problems.

 Many pet wellness plans cover routine vaccinations, such as DHLPP vaccines, titer vaccines, and rabies vaccines.

 Younger animals typically require several rounds of vaccines before they are considered fully vaccinated.
 If you’re adopting a puppy or kitten that's not yet vaccinated, a wellness plan could reimburse you for the cost.